 So I took on an absolutely terrifying task of baking 36 cupcakes and a cake for the party.
 I have no fear of baking but pretty dessert decorations are not my strength.
 I searched online for ideas and finally settled on a manageable Beach theme made with candies and drink umbrellas.
 Michele loves to travel so the beach look was perfect.

 Here is how I did it.
 I doubled the cake recipe below and baked as follow: 36 cupcakes and one 6 inch cake.
 I got the cake recipe from a French Canadian magazine issue Coup de Pouce mai 2014.
 I also doubled the Classic Vanilla Buttercream Frosting found on Add a Pinch.
+If you want to go full-on Swiss Buttercream Icing check out my recipe here.
 The rest involved a trip to the candy store.

 The beach theme cupcakes were composed of: